 Did these events happen, or did they not?
 If they did, shouldn’t journalists represent them as fact, not as something that “environmentalists assert”?

-false balance — the casting of disputed questions in an apparently even-handed form that conveys a distorted impression of fact.
+This is a case of the journalistic phenomenon of false balance — the casting of disputed questions in an apparently even-handed form that conveys a distorted impression of fact.
 Climate scientists themselves have been dogged by false balance for decades, as journalists noted demurely that this or that question (on which 90+ percent of scientists doing relevant work agree) is “disputed”—as indeed it is, by a tiny handful of people with scientific qualifications plus Rush Limbaugh.
 Here, in a turnabout that I do not find refreshing, false balance is deployed to soften facts about the IPCC process, trotting them out as dubious “assertions.” (“Assert” is one of those inherently loaded words.
 If somebody is represented as “asserting” something, the reader is already three-quarters of the way to dismissing whatever it is they’re saying.)

-given line-by-line authority over the IPCC’s final reports would never use that authority.
+It is obviously unlikely that powerful and ruthless governments explicitly given line-by-line authority over the IPCC’s final reports would never use that authority.
 And, if news accounts such as the one cited above are accurate, they do use it — sparingly, cautiously, selectively.
 The IPCC’s scientific content is strong, but governments don’t care about that.
 They know that few people, including science journalists, actually buckle down and read the IPCC’s science.
 They’re afraid of soundbites — quotable passages in plain, alarming language that might go viral enough to threaten business as usual.
 These are the passages, it appears, that they bestir themselves to censor.

 So this is not, I think, about the scientific validity of the IPCC’s conclusions.
 It’s about spin.
 Governments spin primarily through censorship, outright lies, controlling access, and spoonfeeding leaks to journalists; journalists spin — usually unconsciously, no doubt, assuming that it is simply how one stays “objective,” above the fray — primarily through false balance and selective omission.
 And Revkin is one of the good ones.